xchjason/CovidPopulationModel/README.md

   - Select MORE from the dropdown menu;
   - Select + CONNECT MORE APPS;
   - Click on the search icon at the top of the window that pops up (the magnifying glass icon) and search for “colab”.
-  - lick on the “Colaboratory” application that appears.
+  - Click on the “Colaboratory” application that appears.
   - Click on the blue INSTALL button.

 ### 2A.2 – Create a Google folder